 Equally helpful is creating a relationship checklist before marriage.

 6. How will children affect our relationship

 Because they will affect your relationship.
-Sometimes this is in a subtle way, for others their entire relationship dynamic will flip.
+Sometimes in a subtle way for some and for others, their entire relationship dynamic may flip.

 If you two bond together and decide to be a united team, children won’t shift things too much.
 If your bond is strong to begin with children will test you a little, but ultimately strengthen and add to the familial bond you’ve started as a married couple.

 Some couples do and some don’t.
 There is no one-size-fits-all answer to this one.
 Decide what will work best for your dynamic.

 Questions couples should ask before marriage should also center around financial compatibility, spending habits, individual money mindset, and long term financial goals.

 The answers may change at some point, as needs change in life so the choice made today might not be the permanent one.

 A pre-marriage checklist is a great tool to know more about the person you are marrying, leverage it to your advantage.

 8. How will we handle each other’s debt?